 Who gets nipple papillomatosis?

 Nipple papillomatosis is rare.
-It mainly occurs in women aged between 35–55 years old, but it can occur at any age.
-It occasionally affects males.
+It mainly occurs in women aged 35–55 years old, but it can occur at any age.
+It occasionally affects men.

 What are the clinical features of nipple papillomatosis and how is it diagnosed?